JeffersonLab/clas12-timeline/README.md

 ```

 > [!IMPORTANT]
-> If you are processing a large data set on `ifarm`, direct your output files to `/volatile`.
+> If you are processing a large data set on `ifarm`, direct your output files to a location within `/volatile`.
 Either:
-> - make a symbolic link named `outfiles` pointing to a location within `/volatile`
+> - make a symbolic link in your working directory named `outfiles` pointing to a location within `/volatile`
 > - use the scripts' `-o` option to set the output locations

 #### Example